-- (a) specifically prescribed by regulations made under this Act; or - (b) section 96 of the Income Tax Act, 2000 applies.
+(b) section 96 of the Income Tax Act, 2000 applies.

-Accumulated 13.
-Accumulated net receipts of a separate mineral operation receipts net for a year of assessment shall be to the extent to which netaccumu and latednet ex-
+Accumulated net receipts of a separate mineral operation for a year of assessment shall be to the extent to which netlated net expenditure (a) receipts of the operation for the year exceed

-- (a) receipts of the operation for the year exceed accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 8 of the First Schedule. - (b) expenditure for the operation for the year (if any)plus accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 8 of the First Schedule, exceed net receipts of the operation for the year (if any).
+- (a) receipts of the operation for the year exceed accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 8 of the First Schedule. - (b) expenditure for the operation for the year (if any) plus accumulated net expenditure for that operation for the previous year of assessment (if any) as increased by the uplift specified in paragraph 8 of the First Schedule, exceed net receipts of the operation for the year (if any).

-Net receipts of a separate mineral operation for a year Net receipts 14.
-(1) and net of assessment shall be to the extent to which gross receipts of the expenditure operation for the year exceed deductible expenditure of the operation for that year.
+Net receipts and net expenditure 14.
+(1) Net receipts of a separate mineral operation for a year of assessment shall be to the extent to which gross receipts of the operation for the year exceed deductible expenditure of the operation for that year.